 unless the person has advised the Registry that he or she has another address.

-(4) In the absence of an address for a person from other sources, a person’s last known address may be taken to be the person’s current address shown in the records of the Director General.
+(4) For the purposes of the service of any document under this Act, a person’s last known address may be taken to be the person’s current address shown in the records of —

+(a) the Director General; or

+(b) the Electricity Retail Corporation.

 (5) A document sent by post to a person under subsection (2) is to be taken as having been served on the person.